MrBlueXav/Dekrispator-H747CPP/README.md

 * Patch memory in QSPI Flash (save/load/erase all) : 32 locations currently.
 * M4 core (at 200 MHz) manages MIDI USB Host function (stable with my old Korg NanoKontrol !), sends debug infos on UART and LCD, manages patch memory and sends MIDI messages to control M7 core.
 Use CN1 to connect your midi device.
-* M7 core (at 400 MHz) computes sound.
+* M7 core (at 400 MHz) computes sound, sends/receives datas to/from M4.
-* No RTOS
+* No RTOS, just super loops.
 * Samplerate is 48kHz and audio samples are 16 bits large.
 * CPU load is displayed (CM7 only).
-* Each core communicates through *openAMP* infrastructure and shared memory, small messages are serialized with *Binn* library (probably overkill).
+* Each core communicates through *openAMP* infrastructure and shared memory (SRAM4), small messages are serialized with *Binn* library (probably overkill).
 * MIDI Control Changes definitions are in a table of functions "ControlChangeFunctionsTable[128]" in MIDI_application.c file.
 * soundgen.cpp is the main synth file.
 * AUDIO_BUFFER_SIZE is defined in audio_play.h file.